At a Glance

 ✨Tip Number 4

-Research CK Group and their current projects or collaborations.
-Understanding their strategic goals and recent developments will allow you to tailor your discussions and show how your background aligns with their needs, increasing your chances of landing the job.
+Familiarise yourself with CK Group's current projects and partnerships.
+Understanding their strategic goals will allow you to tailor your conversations and show how your background aligns with their objectives, making you a more attractive candidate.

 We think you need these skills to ace CK Group: External Innovation Manager